sig-gis/Liberia_NSC_ForestMonitoringTraining/05_CEO.md

 Click `Next`.

 On the `Survey Rules` page, you can create rules related to your survey questions.
-For this exercise, we have just created 5 rules that prevent the user from answering 0% for any of the possible land cover classes (this is not a very useful rule since the 0%, 25%, and 50% options don't make any sense - assuming that you would need at least 50% coverage for the plot to be classified as that specific land cover type - but it is a good example of the general functionality of rules).
-You can also set the rules so that CEO only accepts answers with certain values/strings or does not accept certain answers if the other questions were answered in a certain way.
+Use rules for quality control.
+It is best not to assume there will be no human errors.
+Catching possible errors in the survey design will save a ton of time compared to having to find and fix those errors after the data collection is completed.

 <img align="center" src="./images/ceo/CEO_surveyrules.png" hspace="15" vspace="10" width="700">

-*See here for futher details on rules:"*
+*See here for futher details on rules:*
 [Blog - Using rules to collect better data in CEO](https://www.collect.earth/using-rules-to-collect-better-data-in-ceo/)

 Click `Next`.